Showspring

 Generate multiple AI thumbnails for A/B testing, write metadata with Claude, set tags and categories, then publish directly to YouTube — with real-time upload progress.
 The show bible automatically evolves after each published episode, learning what works for future content.

-A complete parallel pipeline for producing batches of vertical short-form content.
-Generate 8 shorts at once from a single theme, each with unique characters, dialogue, AI-generated images and video, voice synthesis, and music — then publish across five platforms with scheduled auto-publishing.
+v1.1 added a parallel pipeline for vertical short-form content.
+Eight shorts at once from a single theme, each with unique characters, AI-generated images and video, voice synthesis, and music — then published across five platforms with scheduled auto-publish.

 Idea Lab